The-Dumb-Dino/Dinos-Hyperspace-Wrapper-for-Mac/README.md

 FTL Multiverse is the most popular FTL mod, and is often why you're installing Hyperspace.
 Here's how you can install it:

-1. Download the Slipstream Mod Manager for Unix from the thread
+1. Download the Slipstream Mod Manager for Unix from the [SMM thread](https://subsetgames.com/forum/viewtopic.php?f=12&t=17102&sid=84a48e3fdd232c8c6ad5ca3b6cea5475)
 2. Unzip it and move all the contents (including modman.jar) into the Drop-FTL-Here folder
 3. Create a modman.cfg file and paste the contents below.
 We do this because the folder selector for the mod manager doesn't work well inside of MacOS app bundles
-4. Download the 2 raw files (Multiverse 5.4 - Assets (Patch above Data).zip and Multiverse 5.4  - Data.zip as of 2024-01-25) for Multiverse from the Multiverse thread: look for the "Download Raw Files" section
+4. Download the 2 raw files (Multiverse 5.4 - Assets (Patch above Data).zip and Multiverse 5.4  - Data.zip as of 2024-01-25) for Multiverse from the [Multiverse thread](https://subsetgames.com/forum/viewtopic.php?f=11&%20t=35332#:~:text=main%20FTL%20folder.-,DOWNLOAD%20RAW%20FILES,-%28OTHER%20PLATFORMS%2C%20UPDATES): look for the "Download Raw Files" section
 6. Move both of them into the Drop-FTL-Here/mods folder
 7. Open up modman.jar within the Drop-FTL-Here folder.
 You may need to right-click and then click Open